Dialkylbiaryl phosphine ligands: MePhos

 Like DavePhos and JohnPhos, MePhos complexes of Pd catalyze the Suzuki-Miyaura coupling.
 It can also form the active catalyst in the formation of aryl ketones.
 Variants of this ligand, including t-BuMePhos, are also commercially available.

 The Pd_{2}(dba)_{3}/MePhos catalytic system has been applied to late stage Suzuki cross couplings.
-This reaction has been conducted on a kilogram scale, and no specific palladium-removal treatment was required as the excess imidazole present in the final amide coupling step coordinated to the Pd and generated a removable byproduct.
+This reaction has been conducted on a kilogram (2.2 lbs)scale, and no specific palladium-removal treatment was required as the excess imidazole present in the final amide coupling step coordinated to the Pd and generated a removable byproduct.